 It doesn’t matter how careful you are; accidents can still happen.
 If you ride a bicycle to work, it only takes one reckless driver to cause you serious injury.
 You’re always careful and mindful of other drivers, but you may not have time to react if a driver opens their car door into the bicycle lane or cuts you off with a right turn at an intersection.

 These accidents can be serious, causing limb, spine, neck, or head injuries.
-In these cases, it helps to talk to a Pittsburgh bicycle accident attorney about receiving compensation to cover the impending medical bills.
+In these cases, it helps to talk to a Pittsburgh bicycle accident lawyer about receiving compensation to cover the impending medical bills.

 Steps to Take After a Pennsylvania Bicycle Accident